f5devcentral/f5-agility-labs-adc/docs/class6/Module1/Lab2.rst

 Use the following table for the respective configuration objects:

 .. note:: Initially, we will ONLY add our Data Interfaces to the Failover Network.
 This will showcase communication between BIG-IPs.
-Management IP will be added in Task X
+Management IP will be added in Task 5 below.

 +-----------------------------------------+---------------------------+-----------------+------------------+
 |Device Management Settings:              |Configuration Item / Object|BIG-IP-A IP's    | BIG-IP-B IP's    |